Memorable Manitobans: Robert Walter “Pat” Paterson (1876-1936)

-On 12 June 1907, he married Liley Drewry (1882-1964), daughter of Edward L. Drewry, at Winnipeg.
-They had two sons and a daughter.
+On 12 June 1907, he married Liley Drewry (1882-1964, daughter of Edward Lancaster Drewry) at Winnipeg.
+They had three children: Robert Drewry Paterson (1908-1970), Barbara Paterson (1911-2001, wife of Robert Haggart Tarr), and John Drewry “Jack” Paterson (1914-1992).
 He was a member of the Manitoba Club, Royal Lake of the Woods Yacht Club, Oakland Shooting Club, Tuxedo Riding Club, and St. Charles Country Club.
 His recreations included riding, sailing, shooting, and curling.

 He died at the Deer Lodge Hospital on 26 March 1936 and was buried in the St. John’s Cathedral Cemetery.
 He is commemorated by the Paterson Siding on the Wekusko Subdivision of the Hudson Bay Railway.